Best Power Bank for Backpacking: 9 Trail-Ready Chargers

 Capacity: 26,800 mAh Weight: 25.6 oz. ⸱ Output: 2.25A ⸱ Ports: 3

 To start with, it offers one of the highest battery capacities on our list alongside the Charmast.
-Unlike most portable battery packs, all that extra power will allow you to charge big devices like laptops and tablets.
+Unlike most power banks, all that extra power will allow you to charge big devices like laptops and tablets.

 All that power comes at a cost in both weight and $, as the Anker PowerCore is one of the priciest and bulkiest battery packs on our list.
 But if you’re desperate to keep multiple, energy-hungry devices charged up while out on your adventures, there’s no better choice for a backpacking power bank.